jadenkr/DATASCI112/README.md

 Scraping data : I use colab to download the pdfs from the NTUA website that reports the water quality.
 Cleaning data : I then convert the pdfs to text and parse the text for the chemicals present and their associated measurements to put into a dataframe.
 Location collecting : After I have the NTUA data, I get longitudes, latitudes and altitudes from Google given the town and state the water samples are from.
 Adding them to the dataframe.

+Caviet:
+Before presentations I had lost my Machine Learning notebook so I had to redo it.
+In my revision, I found better combinations to lower the RMSE.
+I got it to almost half my original RMSE from the presentation!